doriordan/skuber/docs/GUIDE.md

 The unit tests have an example of a K8SConfiguration object being parsed from an input stream that contains the data in kubeconfig file format.

-Additionally a Typesafe Config object can optionally be passed programmatically as a second parameter to the initialisation call - currently this only supports specifying your own Akka dispatcher (execution context for the Akka http client request processing by Skuber)
+Additionally a Typesafe Config object can optionally be passed programmatically as a second parameter to the initialisation call - currently this only supports specifying your own Pekko/Akka (as appropriate) dispatcher (execution context for the http client request processing by Skuber)